AK1817/Cognitive_load_Experiment/README.md

 # Cognitive Load Test Battery

-This directory implements a test battery of different experiments to trigger cognitive load.
+This directory implements a 2 cognitive load sessions.

+    The second session also called 'Lab2'.
+It is implemented in three version with extension name in the files Following Task is included:
+    - Bejeweled 2 Game Task

+    Following questionaires are included:
+    - NASA TXL Questionaire
+    - POMS Emotions Questionaire
+    - Voice recording for Emotions

-Following tests are included:
+    The second session also called 'Lab2'.
+It is implemented in three version with extension name in the files Following tests are included:
     - n-back Test
     - Stroop Test
     - Stroop Test with Time Pressure
     - Stroop Test with an Additional Task
     - Reading Span Test

     Following questionaires are included:
     - NASA TXL Questionaire
     - POMS Emotions Questionaire
     - Voice recording for Emotions

 ## Setup